department-of-veterans-affairs/va.gov-team/products/content/spanish-translation/coronavirus-mvp/product-outline.md

 - *Include indication of which assumption you think is most risky.
 Your Solution Approach (next section) should describe how you'll validate that assumption w/your initial set of functionality*

 - Some Veterans and their family members need or prefer COVID-19 content about VA health care and benefits in Spanish.
-- We can optimize our content for translation enough that the Google translate widget will be an acceptable translation option for our MVP.
+- We can optimize our content for translation enough that the Google translate widget will be an acceptable translation option for our MVP. **Update:** We are finding through best practice research, conversations with localization experts, and quality assessments, that we likely will need to incorporate a human factor into translation.
 - Users will be able to find and easily toggle to translated content.

 ## Solution Approach

 - *What are you going to build now, and why have you decided to start there?*
-We are going to start with a Google translate widget on the coronavirus FAQs page.
-We'll then widen translation (widget or API) to the health care benefit hub, and then further as data shows is warranted.
+We are going to start with translating the coronavirus FAQs page via front-end solution (not involving Drupal).
+We'll then widen translation to the health care benefit hub, and then further as data shows is warranted. **Update:** We may prioritize other content (specifically the coronavirus research content and caregiver content) ahead of the hub.

 We've decided to start there for 2 primary reasons:
 1) VA doesn't have the data to show user needs at this time.
 This solution allows us to begin gathering data quickly to help inform a longer-term solution.
 2) This approach requires no Drupal integration.
-At this time, we don't have the resources for efforts that do require Drupal support.
+At this time, we don't have the people capacity for efforts that do require Drupal support.

 - *Why this solution / approach over other solutions / approaches?*
 This is the quickest and simplest solution that allows us to start providing translated content while quickly gathering the data we need to inform a longer-term solution.